-The purpose of this grievance procedure is to provide a framework within which both parties shall work toward solving problems as they arise and to guarantee fair treatment.
+The purpose of this grievance procedure is to provide a framework within which both parties shall work toward solving problems as they arise and to guarantee fair treatment to address alleged violations, misinterpretations, or misapplication of this Agreement.
+The parties will attempt initially to resolve problems at the point of origin through free and informal communication.

-- B. Grievance Definition - 1.
-A "grievance" is a claim by a grievant that there has been a violation, misinterpretation, or misapplication of this Agreement. - 2.
+B. Grievance Definition

+- 1. A "grievance" is a claim by a grievant that there has been a violation, misinterpretation, or misapplication of this Agreement. - 2.
 A "grievant" is a member, group of members, or the Association that files a grievance. - 3.
 In order to provide the District with a fair opportunity to respond to issues, any new information or evidence to be added to existing grievances already heard at Level II will be heard again at Level II before advancing to arbitration.